Sending email messages in Smart IT

 - A link to the knowledge article that you emailed is available in the Activity feed of the ticket and the Updates feed of those following the incident.
 You can click the link to view the complete article in a separate window.

-- The RKM:SHR_RKM_Document_Email_Status form in BMC Remedy ITSM shows the status of the sent email that has an article attached to it, and maintains email failure logs.
+- The RKM:SHR_RKM_Document_Email_Status form in Remedy ITSM shows the status of the sent email that has an article attached to it, and maintains email failure logs.

 - The content of the article could be in any language that Smart IT supports, except Chinese, Japanese, Korean, Russian and Hebrew.